wp-plugins/frazrmessage/readme.txt

 * 0.2 Added 2 pictures into this package.
 New function is available for creating a complete frazr badge.
 * 0.2.1 Package failure installation instructions corrected.
 * 0.2.2 Fixed Problem with Permalinks Hack
+* 0.2.3 Rewritten HTML code - new graphics

 == Installation ==